 - You hold a Closed Road Permit for the vehicle from the Transport Department

-There may be other immigration or other border-related formalities required, however this article is focused on requirements related to driving in the Mainland.
+There may be other immigration or other border-related formalities required.
+This article is focused on requirements related to driving in the mainland.

 Driving without a Chinese license can see you imprisoned for up to 14 days.

 Application for an Approval Notice and Closed Road Permit

 To be eligible for an Approval Notice from the GPSB, you will need to meet requirements that have been stipulated by the Bureau.
 Closed Road Permits can be obtained from the Transport Department in Hong Kong by filling out a completed Form TD 547D together with the required supporting documentation listed on the form.
 Applications should be submitted to the Cross Boundary Unit of the Transport Department either in person, by an agent, by post, or through a drop box at the Transport Department office in Central.

 Driving in China also flips to the opposite side when you’re coming from Hong Kong or Macau.
 The Law of the People's Republic of China on Road Traffic Safety contains all of the official road rules of China, however, general speed limit guidelines are as follows (unless otherwise stated by signs):

 - 30 km/h (19 mph) on single-lane city roads